rebremer/ms-identity-python-webapp-backend/README.md

 ## About this sample

-This sample is derivated from [this quickstart]("https://github.com/Azure-Samples/ms-identity-python-webapp") in which user data is retrieved from Microsoft Graph
+This sample is derivated from https://github.com/Azure-Samples/ms-identity-python-webapp, in which user data is retrieved from Microsoft Graph.

 ### Overview